Azure-Samples/media-services-dotnet-copy-blob-into-asset/README.md

 author: Juliako
 ---

-# Copy blob into an Azure Media Services asset using .NET SDK
+# Copy blob into an Azure Media Services asset using .NET SDK Extensions

 This sample shows how to copy existing blobs from a storage account into a new Azure Media Services asset.

 ## Prerequisites
 * Two Media Services accounts in a new or existing Azure subscription.
 See the topic [How to Create a Media Services Account](media-services-portal-create-account.md).